 An extensive summary of environmental data and other pertinent information considered as part of the process of designating PBDE as a CMC is available in the Binational Summary Report: Brominated Flame Retardants (PBDEs and HBCD) produced by the Identification Task Team (ITT) (2015).
-A final Action Plan for PBDE, has also been prepared by US EPA's Existing Chemicals Program under the authority of the Toxic Substances Control Act (TSCA).
+Risk Management activities in the United States and Canada are described in Section 3 of this Strategy.